• Skip to primary navigation

 Instructions

-3. Put crabmeat in center of salad and drizzle some dressing over top of salad.
+4. Put crabmeat in center of salad and drizzle some dressing over top of salad.
 Serve remaining dressing with the salad.
+Or divide lettuce, vegetables and crab onto 4 small plates.
+Drizzle dressing over top.

 Notes